LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D2-WebPage-io2.md

 ### Adding an Event Handler to an Element Using JavaScript

-You can add an event hander to an HTML element using JavaScript code rather than adding it as an attribute of the element using the `addEventListener` method.
+You can add an event hander to an HTML element *dynamically* using JavaScript code rather than adding it as an attribute of the element using the `addEventListener` method.

-Note that the first parameter is the name of the event.
-Events are named without the "on" prefix.
+In the first line of the script element below, note that the first parameter passed to `addEventListener`  is the name of the event, `"click"`.
+In this context, events are named <u>without</u> the "on" prefix.
 For example, use the event name "<u>click</u>", not "onclick".

 ```html
 <button>Click me</button>  <!-- The handler gets added to this button -->